platformio/platformio-docs/boards/ststm32/prntr_v2.rst

     * - Name
       - Description

+    * - :ref:`framework_arduino`
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

     * - :ref:`framework_cmsis`
       - The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
 The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
 It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices.

-    * - :ref:`framework_spl`
-      - The ST Standard Peripheral Library provides a set of functions for handling the peripherals on the STM32 Cortex-M3 family.
-The idea is to save the user (the new user, in particular) having to deal directly with the registers.

     * - :ref:`framework_stm32cube`
       - STM32Cube embedded software libraries, including: The HAL hardware abstraction layer, enabling portability between different STM32 devices via standardized API calls; The Low-Layer (LL) APIs, a light-weight, optimized, expert oriented set of APIs designed for both performance and runtime efficiency.